 MMS and Ebola

 FDA Alert - I cannot advise on using MMS, whatsoever.
 I share some personal experiences here, that's all.
 You should know that the The FDA says throw your MMS away, even though the ingredients constitute a perfect good and legal water purification option.
 Of course, the FDA is not targeting the ingredients as much as the claims made that MMS might help the body heal itself better.
 That's another post for another day.

 I have used MMS.
 While I would not make the choice, personally, to take MMS in very high doses or longterm, myself and the FDA definitely part ways when the FDA calls it toxic and says don't take MMS at all.
 Read up online, gather all the infor you can and then, if you are willing to take responsibility for your health, you can make your own decision about MMS.
 Well, you can make it at least as long as the FDA lets you.
 This information is included so you may be more fully informed.

 MMS, or Master Mineral Supplement (previously known as Miracle Mineral Supplement), is a solution of sodium chlorite that has been activated with citric acid or other activator to create chlorine dioxide, a potent water purifier.
 I am pleased to recommend Keavy's Corner MMS formulas.

 Where to Buy the MMS Ingredients:

 Health Disclaimer: MMS is a water purifier, basically.
-It may not be presented as any kind of health supplement, medicine or natural remedy.
+As such, it is a very effective water purifier and would make a fantastic addition to any survival kit or emergency kit you may have at home.
+Master Mineral Supplement is not presented as any kind of health supplement, medicine or natural remedy.
 The information here is not intended to replace medical attention, evaluation and treatment.